DisjoinedBrute/node-red-pi-relay-ifttt/README.md

 Run node-red by typing ```node-red```\
 Import the node-js code to node-red.
 This can be done by using the import tab in menu.
 Select import via clipboard and paste the code\
 ### Library can be imported directly now.
-Deploy the code.
-You might have to install some nodes.This can be done by going to settings, palette and install nodes.For nodes like ui_default and ui_tab,node dashboard needs to be installed.The ui can be accessed via the Pi's IP address.\Edit the incoming https request to ```/incoming1```(or whatever you used in IFTTT).\
+Deploy the code.Change the gpio pins according to the wiring done Edit the incoming https request to ```/incoming1```(or whatever you used in IFTTT).
-Change the gpio output to the pins connected
+### For UI control:
+You will have to install the dashboard node for this functionality.
+More details are [here](https://github.com/node-red/node-red-dashboard).It can be accesed on the pi's ip/ui
 ### Node-red is now connected to IFTTT service
 -------------------------------------------------------------------------------------------------------------------------------------------
 ## Usage example: